Who Can Cruise To Cuba? – Complete Guide

 Can Americans Still Visit Cuba if Not on a Cruise?

-There is a way that Americans can still visit Cuba.
 The regulations change affected only ‘people to people’ travel and travelling under the ‘Support the Cuban People’ category is still allowed.
-There are many companies that focus in providing trips like this.
+Many companies focus on providing trips like this.

 ‘People to people’ is basically any group tour for the purposes of tourism such as organised guided tours and cruise ships.
 On the other hand ‘Support of The Cuban People’ is designed for individual travellers.
-In order to come under this category the traveller is required to provide support to the cuban people and promoted activities intended to strengthen society in Cuba.

-It definitely is difficult for Americans to visit Cuba although not impossible.
+It definitely is difficult for Americans to visit Cuba, although not impossible.

 British Cruise Lines

 British cruise lines are still able to provide cruises to Cuba.
-The British cruise line Fred Olsen are currently one of the biggest providers of Cuba cruises.
-They focus on providing a traditional cruising experience on small and medium sized cruise ships.
+The British cruise line Fred Olsen are currently one of the biggest providers of Cuban cruises.

 Can You Still Cruise To Cuba?
 Yes